In addition to the required first year curriculum, you are required:

 - Speak to second and third-year students who can share with you their experiences here at Berkeley Law.

-- While not required, you should keep in mind the second and third year courses that cover subjects tested on the California Bar Examination.
-(Bar courses are listed below).
+- While not required, you should keep in mind the second and third year courses that cover subjects tested on the California Bar Examination. (scroll down to see Bar courses).

 - You should review the J.D.
 Requirements.